Eterea/blender/docs/tips.md

 [Flip indices in curves](https://www.youtube.com/watch?v=TTgtrqO1llw&t=692s) - Goes to 11:32 in this video tutorial by Erindale - NOTE: is not about “reversing” indices, but FLIPPING them (X/Y) for a loft curves operation

 [Fluid Simulation via Vertex Animation Textures](https://www.youtube.com/watch?v=xoLxKinzBwI) - two experimental techniques for encoding fluid simulation into Vertex Animation Textures using OpenVAT

+[Geometry Nodes Overview Documentation](https://geometry-nodes-overview.docs.quellenform.at/en/latest/) - A complete list of all Geometry Nodes that have been added to Blender over time.
+This is maintained by **Stephan Kellermayr**. *A great resource!*

 [Geonodes: which is faster, Set Position or Transform node?](https://blender.stackexchange.com/questions/297620/geonodes-which-is-faster-set-position-or-transform-node)